Hengle/Folkvangr/Jobs/Available Positions.md

 # Crowdfunding

 ### Campaign Manager
-Role: Promotional Materials, Advertising, Networking
+Role: Promotional Materials, Advertising, Networking.
+Should ideally have lots of contacts and networking experience

 ### Accountant
+Role: Budget.
+Need to be able to manage taxes, payment forms, and efficiently allocate large budgets in the range of $15,000-$500,000

+# Programming and VFX

+### Level Designer
+Role: Environment Pathing and Design

+### Programmer
+Role: A.I., Rigging, Physics

+### Programmer
+Role: Engine, U.I., Mechanics

+### Animators
-Role: Budget
+Role: Character Animation

 # 3D Production
-Note: Depending on the budget, 3D may not be feasible for an indie team
+Note: Depending on the budget, 3D may not be feasible for an indie team, in which case these roles will be shifted to 2D roles

 ### Modeler
 Role: Character Models, Props